-You put a hard work on creating a business presentation.
-The day comes when you need to show the presentation to your boss, but you just can’t.
-You find that the PowerPoint presentation is corrupt, and all your hard work goes into vain.
-Now you’re wondering how to repair PowerPoint file.
-In this post, I’m sharing with you few easy manual tricks to repair PowerPoint file.
-Also, we’ll discuss PowerPoint recovery software recommended by professionals.
+You really work hard to create a business presentation.
+The day comes when you have to show it to your boss.
+Unfortunately, you find that the presentation is corrupt and all your hard work goes in vain.
+Whenever a PowerPoint presentation gets corrupted, there’s no way to open it until and unless you repair PowerPoint file.
+In this article, I’ll show you some easy DIY tricks to fix corrupt PowerPoint file without using any 3rd party PowerPoint Repair tool.

 Reasons for Corrupt PowerPoint File

 Generally, a PowerPoint presentation file is large in size.
 Also, it has a difficult file structure which makes it prone to corruption.
 You can’t access or open a corrupt PowerPoint file until you repair it.
 Below are the most common reasons for corruption in PowerPoint presentation: